samuelgfeller/slim-example-project/docs/naming-convention.md

 ## Templates
 * Follow [general files and folders](#General-files-and-folders) rules
-* View templates that are displayed to the user are in the module sub folder and just end with `.php`: e.g.  `login-page.php`.
+* View templates that are displayed to the user are in the module sub folder and must end with `.html.php`: e.g.  `login-page.html.php`.
-  *Note*: previous `.html` is useless as emails and other views are in their respective sub-folder.
-  It is very clear in the path name which type it is and there is no autocompletion anyway as it's written in a string.
 * Email templates, PDF and other views MUST be in a respective sub folder (`email/email-template.php` or `pdf/pdf-template.php`)

+### HTML elements
+* IDs and class names words MUST be separated by a hyphen: `class-name`
+* Form `name` attributes words MUST be separated by an underscore and MUST be similar to the database column name: `name="input_name"`.
+The reason is that `Data` classes are populated via constructor from the parsed request body.

 ## Tests
 * **Folder and files** MUST be in PascalCase format meaning starting with an uppercase and then each word